 - It helps the organization in dealing with production facilities in a lean manner.
 If a manufacturing facility has an excess of finished products, then it is not suitable for it.
 The chance of product damage before reaching the end target is higher and this means loss.
 Moreover, excess inventory costs mean additional expense for the company.
 The only way to minimize these costs is by implementing a proper aggregate planning process.

-- The process helps to develop effective strategic plans as well as relationships with distributors and suppliers.
+- The process helps to develop effective strategic plan as well as relationships with distributors and suppliers.
 It also assists in making developing accurate market research

 - The planning helps in the optimization of inventory.
 Carrying excessive inventory will mean additional expenses for a manufacturing company.
 It also results in more storage space to keep it properly because the chances of damage increase if the storage space is not proper.
 The organization will also have to invest in more resources, labor and equipment to manage the inventory and for its movement.
 The process makes an adequate estimation for the anticipated inventory that will be sufficiently able to meet projected demands.

 - An essential advantage is that it serves as a useful tool for making viable forecasts about product demand.
 A business entity is now able to make predictions about staff requirements, for instance, the number of additional workers it will need temporarily or the number of employees it will need to lay-off.
 Proper forecasting helps the company to fill the positions with temporary staff from agencies.
 The need for additional hires is easily met without other expenses that are part of the full-time workforce.
 The aggregate planning method helps the organization to make considerable savings in terms of both money and time that would have to be spent on the hiring and training process.